-Alignments can be further adjusted manually with the function manual_realign.
-The function generates a multipanel graph with a spectrogram of the master sound file on top of that from test sound files.
-This highlights the position of correspondent test sounds on both in order to assess and adjust alignment.
+When aligning test files users might face two potential problems: the markers are not found or are not perfectly aligned.
+Not finding the markers only occurs when the markers are highly degraded.
+However if such a case it is likely that the test sounds have not been registered and then no degradation measure should be taken.
+This is due to the low frequency and relative high amplitude of markers, which ensure they will be less degraded.
+In cases in which alignments are slightly off by a few milliseconds, which can be quite common.
+Markers can be manually adjusted with the function manual_realign (Table 1).
+The function generates a multipanel interactive graph with a spectrogram of the master sound file on top of that from test sound files (one at the time).
+This highlights the position of correspondent test sounds on both in order to assess and adjust the alignment.
 The lower spectrogram shows a series of ‘buttons’ that users can click on to control the time position of test sound files: